rei-commits/weatherAPP/README.md

 2. Create a `.env` file and add your Weather API key: WEATHER_API_KEY = your_api_key

 3. Run the app by opening  `index.html` in your browser.

+## Technologies Used

+- HTML, CSS, JavaScript
+- Axios for API requests
+- Modular JavaScript for code organization